 - The optimal plan for the writing and publication process

 - The wondrous world of impact factors

 - Submitting, revising, and re-submitting

 - Question & answer with the editor of an indexed journal

 Icing on the cake

 - A Burgundian walk in an inspiring surrounding

 Organisation and application

-Teachers: Prof. Daniel Kotz (Düsseldorf University Hospital) & Dr. Jochen Cals (Maastricht University).
+Teachers: Prof. Daniel Kotz (Düsseldorf University Hospital) & Prof. Jochen Cals (Maastricht University).